XMark: Reliable Multi-Bit Watermarking for LLM-Generated Texts¶

 Loss & Training¶

-XMark is a training-free, inference-time watermarking method.
-Encoding is achieved by adding a positive logit bias \(\delta\) to tokens in the evergreen list during LLM generation.
-Default settings use \(d=2\) (2 bits per block), and the hyperparameter \(k\) controls the quality–accuracy trade-off.
+XMark is a training-free inference-time watermarking method.
+Encoding involves adding a positive bias \(\delta\) to the logits of tokens in the evergreen list during step-by-step LLM generation; default \(d=2\) (2 bits per block), with \(k\) as the hyperparameter for the quality-accuracy trade-off.

 Key Experimental Results¶